Inter-Service Topographical Department

-The Inter-Service Topographical Department (1940–1946) was a joint British Army and Navy organization created during World War II that was responsible for supplying topographic intelligence for all combined operations, and in particular, for preparing reports in advance of military operations overseas.
+The Inter-Service Topographical Department (1940–1946) was a joint British Army and Navy organization created during World War II that was responsible for supplying topographical intelligence for all combined operations, and in particular, for preparing reports in advance of military operations overseas.

-This is an intelligence unit administered by the Royal Navy.
+This was an intelligence unit administered by the Royal Navy.

 Origin

 The Inter-Service Topographical Department (ISTD) came out of the near-fiasco of the British invasion of Norway (9 April – 9 May 1940).
 Prior to that time, the Army and Royal Navy had different intelligence units that were independent of each other.
 The ISTD was established at Manchester College, Oxford.
 Working together with members of each arm and the Allies, this unit was able to bring together zero-elevation aerial photography, which is photography taken as close to the wave tops as possible, in order to bring the views of the beach landscape, which were then made into continuous horizontal strip photographs.
 These files were marked with military targets such as bridges, marshalling yards and the like, and up-to-date photos and intelligence were used to up date obsolete maps.
 From these new maps, and from older maps, magazine illustrations, and old family photographs taken on holiday collected from the public, new maps could be produced for the planning staffs and operations forces.